davidgiven/fluxengine/README.md

 The sampling system is dumb as rocks.

-There's an 7-bit counter attached to a 16MHz clock.
-Every time a pulse comes in, or the counter overflows, we sample it and send the result to the DMA channel.
-The 8th bit contains the inverse of the actual pulse, so we can distinguish rollovers (which show up as 0xff) from actual data.
+There's an 8-bit counter attached to an 12MHz clock.
+This is used to measure the interval between pulses.
+If the timer overflows, we pretend it's a pulse (this very rarely happens in real life).

-An HD floppy has a nominal clock of 500kHz, so we use a sample clock of 8MHz (every 0.125us).
-This means that our 500kHz pulses will have an interval of 16 (and a DD disk with a 250kHz nominal clock has an interval of 32).
+An HD floppy has a nominal clock of 500kHz, so we use a sample clock of 12MHz (every 83ns).
+This means that our 500kHz pulses will have an interval of 24 (and a DD disk with a 250kHz nominal clock has an interval of 48).
 This gives us more than enough resolution.
-If no pulse comes in, then we sample on rollover at 16us.
+If no pulse comes in, then we sample on rollover at 21us.

+(The clock needs to be absolutely rock solid or we get jitter which makes the data difficult to analyse, so 12 was chosen to be derivable from the ultra-accurate USB clock.)

 VERY IMPORTANT:

-The READ DATA line on the PSOC is on pin 3[2], which has a integrated capacitor!
-This needs to be removed before the device can see any floppy drive data.
-It's C7, and is easy with some tweezers and a stead hand with a soldering iron.
+Some of the pins on the PSoC have integrated capacitors, which will play havoc with your data!
+These are C7, C9, C12 and C13.
+If you don't, your floppy drive will be almost unusable (the motor will run but you won't see any data).
+They're easy enough with some tweezers and a steady hand with a soldering iron.

 Some useful numbers: